KhangxLi/EvaDodge-Game-HTML5-Javascript/README.md

 This is my first attempt at making a game.
 You can play the game on codepen: http://codepen.io/KhangxLi/full/KmaZOV or download the repository and open the html file with your browser.

 The game is incomplete.
-Below are things I wanted to implement, but couldn't because of a lack in knowledge and skill.
+Below are things I wanted to implement but couldn't because of my lack of knowledge and experience.

 Thanks for playing!